mctinker/Map-Tasker/README.md

     `-detail 3` to display Action list names with *all* parameters for all Tasks,

-    `-directory` to display a directory of all Projects/Profiles/Tasks/Scenes, `-e` to display 'everything': Tasker Preferences, Directory, Profile 'conditions', TaskerNet info and full Task (action) details,
+    `-directory` to display a directory of all Projects/Profiles/Tasks/Scenes, `-e` to display 'everything': Runtime settings, Tasker Preferences, Directory, Profile 'conditions', TaskerNet info and full Task (action) details,
+    `-f` font to use (preferably a monospace font),
-    `-g` to get arguments from the GUI rather than via the command line, `-i` the amount of indentation for If/Then/Else Task actions (default=4), `-n {bold highlight italicize}` to add formatting options to Project/Profile/Task/Scene names,
+    `-g` to get arguments from the GUI rather than via the command line,
+    `-i` the amount of indentation for If/Then/Else Task actions (default=4),
+    `-n {bold highlight italicize}` to add formatting options to Project/Profile/Task/Scene names,
     `-preferences` to display Tasker's preference settings,
+    `-restore` to restore previously saved runtime arguments,
+    `-runtime` to display the runtime arguments and their settings at the top of the output,
     `-twisty` to display Task details hidden by a twisty "▶︎".
 Click on twisty to reveal.
     `-taskernet` to display any TaskerNet share details,